 Now let’s see how this technology is playing out in the luxury industry.

-What better way to immerse your audience in your brand universe and move beyond physical marketing efforts than to use augmented reality lenses?
+To immerse your audience in your brand universe and move beyond physical marketing efforts, why not use augmented reality lenses?

-Who has never experienced virtual try-on experience through Snapchat filters?
-One of the most common use-cases for augmented reality in fashion is for enabling a virtual try-on experience.
-Loads of makeup brands have jumped into this space, including L’Oreal and YSL Beauty.
-Over the years, brands such as Dior and Gucci have created a series of filters for Snapchat and Facebook to enable consumers to try-on accessories.
+Who has never experienced a virtual try-on experience through Snapchat filters?
+One of the most common use cases of augmented reality in fashion is to allow a virtual try-on experience.
+Loads of makeup brands have already jumped to this opportunity, including L’Oreal and YSL Beauty.
+Over the years, brands such as Dior and Gucci have created a series of filters on Snapchat and Facebook to enable consumers to virtually try-on accessories.

-Dior created filters to enable hats and sunglasses virtual try-on while Gucci launched a feature within its iOS app to enable augmented reality try-on of its line of ACE sneakers.
+Dior created filters to enable hats’ and sunglasses’ virtual try-on while Gucci launched a feature within its iOS app to allow augmented reality try-on of its line of ACE sneakers.
 Both experiences help consumers relate to the brands and visualize these luxury products on them.
-It’s also a way for brands to get closer to younger generations of consumers, more sensible towards new technologies.
+It is also a way for brands to get closer to younger consumer generations, more sensible to new technologies.

 Runway shows have always been expensive and resource-consuming to produce.
-COVID-19 has indeed accelerated the need for a digital version.
+COVID-19 has indeed accelerated the need for digital versions of fashion shows.
 An augmented reality runway experience is a true alternative, as it complies with the rules of social distancing.
-It’s also a way to democratize the runway, enabling new guests who wouldn’t usually be invited to the front row of the fashion show.
+It is also a way to democratize the runway, enabling new guests, who wouldn’t usually be invited to the front row of the fashion show, to attend.

 What we mean by augmented reality runway isn’t just a live stream of the events, which has existed for a long time, but visualizing augmented reality models in your living room.
-It was done recently at the London Fashion Week when the British fashion model Adwoa Aboah walked proudly the catwalk in augmented reality.
+It was recently done at the London Fashion Week when the British model Adwoa Aboah proudly walked the catwalk in augmented reality.

-It seems very interesting to keep an eye on augmented reality mirrors, which will develop further.
-Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying different outfits, discovering our style, assisting us with online purchases but also dressing up, and who knows, maybe even helping us to stay fit.
+It seems remarkably interesting to keep an eye on augmented reality mirrors, which will develop further.
+Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying out different outfits or discovering our style.

-Augmented reality can provide a simulation of the in-store experience anywhere.
+Augmented reality can provide a simulation of an in-store experience anywhere.
 3D is becoming the new standard for product rendering, offering a 360° view in any environment.
-It is also being used extensively to conduct product research, testing the demand for certain products.
+It is also used extensively to conduct product research, testing the demand for certain products.

 Many companies have been trying to use augmented reality to offer a showroom experience to their consumers.
-For example, Kohl’s and Snapchat created a partnership to offer an immersive shopping experience using the Snapchat app to transform any space into a showroom.
-Users could explore countless looks and add items to their shopping cart for purchase in real life.
+For example, Kohl’s partnered with Snapchat to offer an immersive shopping experience to their consumers, using the Snapchat app to transform any space into a showroom.
+Users could explore countless looks and add items to their shopping cart to later purchase in real life.

-An Augmented Reality experience does not only boost conversion by providing consumers with an immersive experience, but it can also make it completely personalized.
-In-store shopping is also benefiting from AR, which tailors the purchase journey for each customer.
+An Augmented Reality experience does not only boost conversion by providing consumers with an immersive experience, but it can also provide a completely personalized consumer journey.
+In-store shopping also benefits from AR, which tailors the purchase journey for each customer.

 A few examples can be listed.
 At Tom Ford’s London beauty boutique, shoppers can choose from 233 lipsticks stored in the Color Room and track their makeup application sessions in the Makeup Room using the so-called MemoMi “memory mirrors.”
 These mirrors even keep a record of which products clients test.

-Furthermore, data from Estée Lauder demonstrates that the virtual-try-on tool remarkably increases conversions.
-For example, users are 25% more inclined to add a product to their cart, once they have tried it in advance with virtual-try-on .
+Furthermore, data from Estée Lauder demonstrates that virtual-try-on tools remarkably increase conversions.
+In fact, users are 25% more inclined to add a product to their cart once they have tried it in advance with virtual-try-on .
 One of the several implementations of this digital tool might be correlated to the initial test and learn phase of a product launch.